 Our internal accounting control system is designed to ensure that our accountants process every business transaction promptly, uniformly and correctly and that reliable data on the Group’s earnings, net assets and financial position are available at all times.
 Our approach here complies with statutory provisions, accounting standards and internal accounting rules.
-A key accounting regulation is the accounting manual in effect groupwide and available on the WACKER intranet.
+A key accounting regulation is the accounting manual, which is applicable groupwide and available on the WACKER intranet.
 It specifies binding rules for groupwide accounting and assessment.
 The Group regulation on accounting contains uniform stipulations for the organizational responsibility of accounting-related topics.
 Additionally, organizational workflows are defined in our accounting and organizational regulations, and in book-entry instructions.
 A groupwide calendar of deadlines guarantees the complete and timely processing of financial statements.
 Corporate Accounting monitors compliance with reporting obligations and deadlines.
 By separating financial functions between accounting, statement analysis and strategy, we ensure that potential errors are identified prior to finalization of the statements and that accounting standards are complied with.

 On a quarterly basis, managers at our divisions, corporate departments and subsidiaries confirm for their areas that all key issues for quarterly and annual financial statements have been reported.